 For each regression, my outcome variable yi is the number of preempted municipal policies in state i, or in the case of an individual policy, an indicator for whether it has been preempted.
 My main variable of interest (xiLC-xiS) is the difference between the average population share of a particular group in state i’s biggest city and any cities larger than 200,000 people and the group share in state i as a whole.
 I also include other state-level control variables captured by vector Zi.

 The three dimensions of spatial polarization I test for are race, educational attainment, and income, all of which are significant predictors of partisanship and ideology (Pew Research Center, 2019).
 People of color and workers without a college education are also more likely to be employed in low wage jobs than white and college educated workers and thus stand to benefit from municipal labor regulations that are stronger than those at the state level (Ross & Bateman, 2019).
 For polarization on the basis of race, I use Black population share and Hispanic or Latino population share, since these groups specifically tend to have lower median incomes than white Americans and are overrepresented in low wage occupations.
-For education-based polarization, I use share of adults 25 and older with a bachelor’s degree or higher, and for income, share of households with annual incomes below $45,000.
+For education-based polarization, I use the share of adults 25 and older with a bachelor’s degree or higher, and for income, the share of households with annual incomes below $45,000.
 This group of low income households encompasses roughly the bottom 40% of the household income distribution and own just 6.7 percent of net household wealth (Batty et al., 2019).

 Given that Flavin and Shufeldt (2019), Fowler and Witt (2019), and Barber and Dynes (2021) consistently find state-level Republican legislative power to be the strongest predictor of preemption use, my most important control variable is Republican legislative majorities, which counts the number of years between 2011 and 2019 that the GOP held majorities in both houses of the state legislature.
-I also control for share of state population in large cities to capture the state’s overall degree of urban concentration and include an indicator South if the state is one of the 12 southern states that seceded during the American Civil War.
+I also control for the share of state population in large cities to capture the state’s overall degree of urban concentration and include an indicator South if the state is one of the 12 southern states that seceded during the American Civil War.
 Slavery, secession, and Jim Crow segregation have had a profound effect on these states’ institutional development and political culture (Acharya et al., 2016), and Blair and colleagues (2020) assert that this history has made them more inclined to block local action perceived to benefit Black and immigrant workers in urban areas.

 Table 1 summarizes my hypotheses as to how each independent variable relates to predicted preemption use.
 I expect the estimated coefficient β1 to be positive in all cases except for BA share.
 Because racial minority groups and low income households tend to support Democrats and work in low wage jobs, the likelihood of a state preempting municipal labor regulations will be greater where these groups are more concentrated in a state’s largest cities.
 This could either be due to the fact that more spatially concentrated groups face a structural disadvantage turning votes into legislative seats, as discussed in Chen and Rodden (2013), or because spatial polarization heightens partisan and social polarization.
 Both are plausibly at work, but my model does not allow me to distinguish between these two channels.
 The expected effect of BA share is ambiguous because while educational attainment is a strong correlate of Democratic support, college educated workers also have higher average earnings and therefore may not feel themselves to be personal beneficiaries of stronger local labor laws.